akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 .. tip::

-    For instance, to concatenate the "Brand: " text, the brand (non-localizable and non-scopable), a line break, the "Model: " text and the model in en_US locale into the description value in en_US locale, the action will be as follows:
+    For instance, to concatenate the "Brand: " text, the brand attribute (non-localizable and non-scopable), a line break, the "Model: " text and the model attribute in en_US locale into the description value in en_US locale, the action will be as follows:

     .. code-block:: yaml